Philadelphia Holidays with Click&Go

 Fascinating American History

-Once placed at the steeple of the Pennsylvania State House, the Liberty Bell heralded important political meetings taking place inside, as well as standing as a symbol for freedom and independence.
-It famously cracked shortly after it was hung, but is now a major tourist attraction across the street from Independence Hall.
+Once placed at the steeple of the Pennsylvania State House, the Liberty Bell heralded important political meetings taking place inside, as well as stood as a symbol for freedom and independence.
+It famously cracked shortly after it was hung but is now a major tourist attraction across the street from Independence Hall.

 This historic street dates all the way back to 1702, before America became an independent country.
+It’s the nation’s oldest continuously inhabited residential street.
 There are 32 houses on the street which were built between the years 1728 and 1836, as well as an Elfreth's Alley Museum, which is a National Historic Landmark.

 Betsy Ross House

-Though there aren't really any substantial facts that prove Betsy Ross sewed the first American flag, you can still visit her historic home in Philadelphia!
+You can visit the historic home of Betsy Ross, who is believed to have sewn the first American flag.
 The colonial house was built in 1740 and remains one of the most popular tourist attractions in the city today.

 Philadelphia Museum of Art

-As one of the largest art museums in the world, the Philadelphia Museum of Art is an essential stop on your tour of the city.
-Don't miss extensive exhibits ranging from Ancient Greek scultpure to Impressionist paintings.
-Also, climb the famous steps to the museum entrance which feature in the Rocky films.
+As one of the largest art museums in the world, the Philadelphia Museum of Art is an essential stop on your Philadelphia holiday.
+Don't miss extensive exhibits ranging from Ancient Greek sculpture to Impressionist paintings.
+Also, be sure to climb the famous 72 stone steps to the museum entrance which feature in the Rocky films.

-Named after the influential scientist and politician Benjamin Franklin, the Franklin Institute is a science museum and major centre of research and edcuation in Philly.
-The science museums hosts a variety of engaging, interactive exhibits and a planetarium, making it an enjoyable stop for people of all ages.
+Named after the influential scientist and politician Benjamin Franklin, The Franklin Institute is a science museum and major centre of research and education in Philly.
+The science museum hosts a variety of engaging, interactive exhibits, and a planetarium, making it an enjoyable stop for people of all ages.

 Museum of the American Revolution

-Here you can learn all about how the former colonies achieved independence from Great Britain and became the United States of America in the 1770's.
-The museum is located in the heart of Philadelphia, the city which played a major role in the events of the war, just two blocks from Independence Hall.
+Here you can learn all about how the former colonies achieved independence from Great Britain and became the United States of America.
+Guests will learn how Philadelphia played a majopr role in the events of the war.
+The museum is located just two blocks from Independence Hall in Philadelphia’s Old City neighbourhood.

 Unique City Spots